-The Return to Full Membership Guidelines apply to all who have been out of practice for 2-10 years and wish to transition to full membership.
-This may be an SLT who does not hold current membership of IASLT in any category, or an SLT who holds a nonpractising membership of IASLT.
+These Return to Full Membership Guidelines apply to all who have been out of practice for greater than 2 years and wish to transition to full membership.
+This may be an SLT who does not hold current membership of IASLT in any category, or an SLT who holds a non-practising membership of IASLT.
 It may also include SLTs who have maintained CORU registration while out of clinical practice.

-To commence the return to practice process, SLTs must apply for Provisional membership of the IASLT.
-This is achieved by applying online (www.iaslt.ie) for Provisional membership and submitting a Provisional membership application form (See Appendix 1) to the IASLT office.
-Provisional membership will not be authorised until both criteria are fulfilled.
+To commence the return to practice process, SLTs must apply for provisional membership of the IASLT.
+This is achieved by applying online (www.iaslt.ie) for provisional membership and submitting a provisional membership application form (Appendix 1) to the IASLT office.
+Provisional membership will not be authorised until both online application and provisional membership application form have been completed.

-IASLT Provisional membership allows you to access Fitness to Practise and Professional Indemnity insurances (within ROI) through the IASLT Insurance Broker.
+IASLT provisional membership allows you to access fitness to practise and professional indemnity insurances (within ROI) through the IASLT affiliated insurance broker.
 This is required for the period of supervised clinical practice.
-For insurance to be valid, you must meet the requirements set out in all IASLT Guidelines/Standards of Practice including the IASLT supervision requirements.
+For insurance to be valid, you must meet the requirements set out in: